Changing Your Preferences

 Money market funds are not listed in the newspaper on a daily basis because they are managed to provide a net asset value of $1.00 per share (which is not guaranteed).
 However, their yields are listed weekly in many newspapers.

 To determine the value of your investment, multiply the value of each share (its NAV) by the number of shares you own.

 Remember that if you reinvest dividends and capital gain distributions (as most shareholders do), the number of shares you own keeps increasing.

-You can find your current share balance on your most recent statement or by calling our 24-hour automated touch-tone phone service at (800) 325-3590.
+You can find your current share balance on your most recent statement or by calling our 24-hour automated phone service.
+Get phone numbers and service hours.
 (Of course, the Your Portfolio page provides the latest available NAV, number of shares and value for each fund you own if you’d rather not do the math yourself.)